aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

 - Stop your node and remove the data volumes, `docker compose down --volumes`.
 Make sure you remove the secure-data.json file too, path is defined [here](https://github.com/aptos-labs/aptos-core/blob/e358a61018bb056812b5c3dbd197b0311a071baf/docker/compose/aptos-node/validator.yaml#L13).
 - Download the `genesis.blob` and `waypoint.txt` file published by Aptos Labs team.
 - - Update your `account_address` in `validator-identity.yaml` to your **owner** wallet address.
-- Update your docker image to use tag `testnet_b2228f286b5fe7631dee62690ae5d1087017e20d`
+- Update your docker image to use tag `testnet_93d1ae2266ff13f552fee4770940b0837d1b03ba`
-- Close metrics port on 9101 and REST API port `80` for your validator (remove it from the docker compose file), you can leave it open for fullnode.
+- Close metrics port on 9101 and REST API ports `80` and `8080` for your validator (remove them from the docker compose file, but you can leave them open for fullnode).
 - Restarting the node: `docker compose up`

 ### Using Terraform

 - Increase `era` number in your Terraform config, this will wipe the data once applied.
 - Update `chain_id` to 47.
-- Update your docker image to use tag `testnet_b2228f286b5fe7631dee62690ae5d1087017e20d`
+- Update your docker image to use tag `testnet_93d1ae2266ff13f552fee4770940b0837d1b03ba`
 - Close metrics port and REST API port for validator (you can leave it open for fullnode), add the helm values in your `main.tf ` file, for example:
     ```
     module "aptos-node" {